diskuv/dkml-install-api/contributors/doc/Design.rst

         All of the ``$OPAM_SWITCH_PREFIX/share/$I/staging-files/`` will go
         into the ``_work`` top-level folder of the ``$I.zip`` archive.

-        The ``dkml-runner.exe`` executable will be placed in the root of the ``$I.zip`` archive.
+        The ``dkml-install-runner.exe`` executable will be placed in the root of the ``$I.zip`` archive.

    Future Possibility: 0install